Facilities and Services for Students with Disabilities

 Accommodations are necessary only when a student’s disability impedes a specific academic task.

 Academic Accommodation.
 ATI will take necessary steps to assure that no otherwise qualified student who is disabled within the meaning of the relevant laws is denied the benefits of or excluded from participation in ATI’s education programs.
 While accommodations may not alter the fundamental nature of the course/program in question, or impose an undue financial burden on the institution, ATI will otherwise work with any student requiring an accommodation to meet that student’s needs.
 As examples, ATI will make academic accommodations that afford the student with a disability an equal opportunity to learn in lecture/lab and to show what he or she has learned on tests.

 Any otherwise qualified student seeking accommodation during the application process or after enrollment should request such accommodations before starting school or, if the need for the accommodation arises after enrollment, as soon as possible after discovering the need for accommodation.
 Accommodations should thereafter be requested on an annual or regular basis.
 The student should provide comprehensive and current written documentation of the disability and the need for the requested accommodation from competent independent authorities.
 The University may request supplemental information as necessary to determine reasonable and appropriate accommodations.

 The documentation should be submitted to the Campus Director of Academic Affairs.
-Final decisions concerning the appropriateness of the accommodations will be made by the Campus President.
-If the request for academic accommodation is granted, students will be provided with an accommodation letter by the Campus President.
+Final decisions concerning the appropriateness of the accommodations will be made by the Campus Director.
+If the request for academic accommodation is granted, students will be provided with an accommodation letter by the Campus Director.
 Students should provide faculty with this letter in order to assure accommodations.

 If the request for academic accommodation is denied, students may appeal to the Vice President of Academic Affairs.
 Appeals should be in writing and be submitted within one week of the denial of the request for reasonable accommodation.